gammu/gammu/readme.txt

       --copyringtone or other than Gammu software) and upload to DCT4 phone as RTTL ringtone.
 No binary DCT3 -> binary DCT4 converter available for now.

+   14.DCT4 phones
+      * I don't have all info about calendar notes included in Gammu backup and output
+      When make ./configure, use --newcalendar.
+If this works for Your phone, please report model and firmware version.

    AT section